-Traditionally, a marine engineer is responsible for the mechanical and electrical operations on board the yacht, such as performing testing on injectors and gearbox inspections.
-You’ll be responsible not only for the engines, but also for the electrics, plumbing and performing general maintenance on all other equipment such as refrigerators, air conditioning and the on-board tenders and jet-skis.
+Traditionally, the engineering department is responsible for the yacht’s safety, performance and efficiency, handling all mechanical and electrical operations on board.
+They’re responsible not only for the engines, but also for the electrics, plumbing and performing general maintenance on all other equipment and machinery, such as refrigerators, air conditioning, tenders and Jet Skis.

-However, in today’s industry, although engineers are required to have the knowledge to perform such technical tasks, depending on the staff on board, it’s likely that many engineers will be expected to tend to more trivial matters.
-An engineer will be responsible for just about everything on the yacht that could break and will need to be fixed.
-This can include anything, such as fixing blocked toilets, trouble-shooting false alarms, repairing personal items including laptops and phones for the guests, maintaining the toys, and trying to get the satellite TV to work.
-It is therefore important that today’s superyacht engineers are naturally a jack-of-all-trades, familiar with the comprehensive range of the equipment found on superyachts.
+Although engineers are required to have the knowledge to perform such technical tasks, it’s usual for an engineer to tend to more trivial matters day to day.
+He or she is responsible for just about everything on the yacht that could break and will need to be fixed.
+This can includes fixing blocked toilets, trouble-shooting false alarms, repairing personal items including laptops and phones for the guests, maintaining the toys, and getting the satellite TV to work.
+It’s therefore important that today’s superyacht engineers are a jack-of-all-trades, familiar with the comprehensive range of the equipment found on board.

 Another important part of the role will be being able to transition yourself well between engine room work and interacting with the guests.

-The engineering staff on board will depend on the size of the yacht.
-Smaller yachts may rely on the captain and outsourced engineering companies to complete the majority of jobs that arise on board, but, as yachts start to get above the 20m range, they will usually have a dedicated engineer aboard as part of the staff.
+The number of engineering staff on board will depend on the size of the yacht: Smaller yachts may rely on the captain and outsourced engineering companies to complete the majority of jobs that arise, but, as yachts start to get above the 20-metre (65-foot) range, they will usually have a dedicated engineer aboard as part of the crew.

-For the larger superyachts, staff may include a chief engineer, with a second or third engineer working under them, as well as possibly an ETO (electrical technical officer) and other junior roles.
+For the larger superyachts, staff may include a chief engineer, with a second or third engineer working underneath them, as well as possibly an ETO (electrical technical officer) and other junior roles.

-On some yachts, there may also be a duel deck engineer to help out with the engineering-type jobs, and apprentices can even be hired in some instances.
-Superyachts over 100m may even have specialist tender engineers on board just for the tenders, and engineering staff can sometimes be as high as five, six or seven...
+On some yachts, there may also be a duel-deck engineer to help out with the deck and engineering jobs, and apprentices can even be hired in some instances.
+Superyachts over 100m may even have specialist tender engineers on board just for the tenders, pushing the engineering department as high as five, six or seven members.

 Engineering jobs on board a superyacht

-- Engineer – On smaller yachts, there may just be one engineer in control of everything – a wide ranging job – offering plenty of experience.
+Chief engineer: A highly respected role with good pay, the chief engineer taches and supervises other engineers/deck staff and all engineering and electrical operations.
+On smaller yachts, there may just be one engineer in control of everything – a wide-ranging job, offering plenty of experience.

-- 2nd/3rd engineer – Working under the chief engineer, you will be expected to have a wide knowledge and will work across all/most aspects of engineering on board, depending on the other engineering staff.
+Second/third engineer: Working under the chief engineer, the second/third engineers will be expected to have a wide knowledge and will work across all/most aspects of engineering on board, depending on the other engineering staff.

-- ETO (Electrical technical officer) – Your responsibilities will be the day-to-day maintenance of all electronic, computer, audio/visual and communications equipment, ensuring its efficient operation.
+Electrical technical officer (ETO): Responsible for the day-to-day maintenance of all electronic, computer, audio/visual and communications equipment, ensuring its efficient operation.
 On a large superyacht these systems are likely to be numerous.

-- Electrician – Similar to the role of an ETO, however you will take care of all electrical circuits on board, circuit breakers and switches, lighting, batteries, etc.
+Electrician: Similar to the role of an ETO, taking care of all electrical circuits on board, circuit breakers and switches, lighting, batteries, etc.

-- Duel deck engineer – A cross between a deck hand and an engineer, your duties will involve deck jobs as well as some engineering-type responsibilities, depending on the yacht and its needs.
+Duel-deck engineer: A cross between a deckhand and an engineer, duties involve deck jobs as well as some engineering-type responsibilities, depending on the yacht and its needs.

-- Assistant engineer – Sometimes employed on larger yachts as an entry-level position.
-A junior role that offers a great opportunity for experience and learning, as you will assist all other members of the engineering department with their work.
+Assistant engineer: An entry-level position on larger yachts that offers a great opportunity for experience and learning, assisting all other members of the engineering department with their work.

-- Tender engineer – On the very large superyachts over 100m, there may be positions for tender engineers to look after and use the tenders and other water sports equipment when needed.
+Tender engineer: On the very large superyachts, there may be positions for tender engineers to look after and use the tenders and other water-sports equipment when needed.